-Dr Jack Havill, Chair of the Voluntary Euthanasia Society NZ, outlines the stance of the Society in relation to different issues and population groups.
+Dr Jack Havill, past president of End-Of-Life Choice, outlines the stance of the Society in relation to different issues and population groups.

 Click on each heading to find the answers.

 Would the elderly be vulnerable if Physician Assisted Dying (PAD) was legalised?

 Opponents of Physician Assisted Dying (PAD) are extremely vocal in saying that the elderly would be very vulnerable if legalisation occurred.
 They point to the elder abuse that is not that uncommon in our NZ population.
 The Voluntary Euthanasia Society NZ say that there is no evidence for elder abuse associated with PAD, and it is virtually impossible.

 - Elder abuse is clandestine at the moment and is usually only dealt with when it emerges before professional health personnel and bodies such as Age Concern.